 Davy Crockett’s Rough-And-Tumble Early Years Before Heading To The Frontier

-Born in Tennessee in 1786, Davy Crockett had an unconventional upbringing.
+Born in Tennessee in 1786, David Crockett had an unconventional upbringing.
 His father, John Crockett, was plagued by rotten luck.
 After being forced to sell his land to make ends meet, losing his newly built gristmill to a flood, and declaring bankruptcy on his second home, John Crockett moved to a property owned by John Canady, to whom he was now deeply indebted.

-To avoid getting into trouble from his schoolmaster, Davy started skipping school.
+To avoid getting into trouble from his schoolmaster, Crockett started skipping school.
 When word of his absences made its way back to his father, he knew he was in for a whipping — one he had no intention of taking.
 Instead, he packed up his things and went back to Virginia, where he joined a series of cattle drives to support himself.

 He returned to indentured servitude with John Canady, and then, debt-free, stayed on for an additional four years to build his savings for his next adventures — or, rather, misadventures: Davy Crockett fell in love.

-It was a productive time for Crockett: in the following years, he would fall in and out of love four times and father six children.
+It was a productive time for Davy Crockett: in the following years, he would fall in and out of love four times and father six children.